-In 2019, total production of primary- and co-produced (mine) vanadium was 73,000 metric tons.
+In 2019, total production of primaryand co-produced (mine) vanadium was 73,000 metric tons.
 However, there are mines in development or exploration in Kazakhstan, Canada, and Australia which have the estimated capacity to add 12,408 tons of production in 2021, and 57,000 additional metric tons in future years, should all projects enter production.
-The owners of the Kazakh mine have claimed it can operate "at the world's lowest cash cost of production."
+167 The owners of the Kazakh mine have claimed it can operate "at the world's lowest cash cost of production."
 By contrast, mine facilities in the United States are expected to have the capacity to produce 3,100 tons of vanadium in 2021, with an additional 2,900 tons per year in exploration.
-This amount would satisfy the majority of current domestic demand, but is not likely to be produced without higher vanadium prices.
+168 This amount would satisfy the majority of current domestic demand, but is not likely to be produced without higher vanadium

-In addition to primary vanadium, AMG Vanadium plans to open its new Ohio facility in 2021, with the capacity to produce of similar facilities in Saudi Arabia and China, and has noted that their recycling operations have little dependence on the cost of vanadium, with recycling fees driving profits.
-The ability to generate cash flow independent of vanadium costs could result in the introduction of new capacity even at low vanadium prices.
+In addition to primary vanadium, AMG Vanadium plans to open its new Ohio facility in 2021, with the capacity to [TEXT REDACTED].
+169 The company is also exploring the construction of similar facilities in Saudi Arabia and China, and has noted that their recycling operations have little dependence on the cost of vanadium, with recycling fees driving profits.
+170 The ability to generate cash flow independent of vanadium costs could result in the introduction of new capacity even at low vanadium prices.
+Barring significant new demand for vanadium, the addition of new sources